eberharf/cfl/docs/source/getting_started/SETUP.md

 **Optional: Add the cfl environment to the Jupyter notebook kernel**

-For running Jupyter notebooks from within a `conda` virtual environment:
+For running Jupyter notebooks from within a `conda` virtual environment.

 In order to also be able to run CFL inside of a Jupyter notebook, we need to add `cfl-env` (the `conda` environment which contains the dependencies for `cfl`) to the iPython kernel.
 This will allow Jupyter notebooks to access the packages we installed for `cfl`.
 Add `cfl-env` to the Jupyter kernel by running the following command: